Screw (magazine): Contents

 Stripper and erotic performance artist Honeysuckle Divine wrote a column, "Diary of a Dirty Broad", for Screw for several years in the mid-1970s.
-Divine's specialty was inserting objects such as pickles in her vagina, shooting out many of them.
-She put the pickles in baggies and sold them to patrons.
+Divine's specialty was inserting objects such as pickles in her vagina, expelling them.
+She would then put the pickles in baggies and sell them to patrons.
 Goldstein said that her act "was unbelievably disgusting, so naturally, we made her our symbol."
 Divine was the only female associated with Screw over any period of time; she also appeared in the 1975 feature production SOS: Screw on the Screen.

 Legal battles

 In 1974, publishers Goldstein and Buckley were charged with 12 counts of obscenity in a federal court in Kansas.
 (Goldstein believed that the case began as a result of Screws May 1969 article, "Is J. Edgar Hoover a Fag?")
 The case dragged on for three years through two trials and was finally settled when Goldstein agreed to pay a $30,000 fine.

 In 1977, Alabama governor George Wallace sued Screw for $5 million for publishing the claim that he had learned to perform sexual acts from reading the magazine.
 The two parties settled for $12,500, and Screw agreed to print an apology.

 In 1978, Screw set in motion a precedent-setting case that established fair-use protections for publication of registered trademarks in sexually explicit parodies in the United States.
 Known as Pillsbury Co. v.
 Milky Way Productions, the case stemmed from an illustration in Screw depicting a figure resembling the Pillsbury Dough Boy in various lewd sexual acts, including fellatio and sexual intercourse.
 The parody also featured Pillsbury's barrelhead trademark and two lines from the refrain of a two-stanza song entitled "The Pillsbury Baking Song".
 The illustration was published in the February 20, 1978, issue of Screw.
 The Pillsbury Company filed an initial complaint several weeks after the original publication of the cartoon, contending that the manner in which the magazine presented the picture implied that Pillsbury placed it in the magazine as an advertisement.
 Pillsbury alleged several counts of copyright infringement, federal statutory, common law trademark infringement, violations of the Georgia Uniform Deceptive Trade Practices Act and of the Georgia "anti-dilution" statute, and several counts of tortious tarnishment of its marks, trade characters, and jingle.
 The judge presiding in the case issued a temporary injunction against Screw on April 21, 1978, which the defendant disobeyed.
 Ultimately, the United States District Court for the Northern District of Georgia held that the pictures were editorial or social commentary and, thus, protected under fair use.